tisuchi/lumen-docs/upgrade.md

 		dirname(__DIR__)
 	))->bootstrap();

-Additionally, you'll need to update your dependency in your `composer.json` to the new version:

-	"vlucas/phpdotenv": "^3.3"
+Additionally, remove the `vlucas/phpdotenv` in your `composer.json` as it is now a dependency of Lumen.

 <a name="upgrade-5.7.0"></a>
 ## Upgrading To 5.7.0 From 5.6